hanggrian/ktfx/README.md

 Third-party
 -----------
-At the moment, ControlsFX and Jfoenix are supported.
+At the moment, ControlsFX and JFoenix are supported.

 License
 -------